uidaholib/main-web-redesign_draft/content/datahub/index.md

 <p>Librarian assistance is available Monday - Friday, 11am - 3pm</p>
 </div>

-The **U of I Library Data Hub** is a new dedicated space and service point providing year-round co-curricular and research support in the areas of geographic information systems, data sciences, data analysis and visualization, and research data management.
+The **U of I Library Data Hub** is a new dedicated space and service point providing co-curricular and research support in the areas of geographic information systems, data sciences, data analysis and visualization, and research data management.
 Located in the Library's [Map Room (First Floor, Rm 107)](/about/maps.html#lg=1&slide=0), the Data Hub features specialized equipment, staff, and collaborative space available to all U of I patrons.

 Building on the Library's long history of curating and disseminating data collections under programs such as [INSIDE Idaho](https://insideidaho.org/), the Data Hub's mission is to strengthen students' knowledge, awareness, and techniques for accessing data and using it in transformative ways.